Target Corporation – Consensus Indicates Potential 6.6% Upside

-Target Corporation with ticker code (TGT) have now 25 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 180 and 83.27 and has a mean target at 160.25.
+Target Corporation found using ticker (TGT) have now 25 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 180 and 83.27 with the average target price sitting at 160.25.
 Now with the previous closing price of 150.31 this would indicate that there is a potential upside of 6.6%.
-The 50 day MA is 132.79 and the 200 day MA is 116.89.
-The market cap for the company is $75,463m.
-Find out more information at: http://investors.target.com
+The 50 day MA is 132.79 and the 200 day moving average is 116.89.
+The market capitalisation for the company is $75,463m.
+You can visit the company’s website by visiting: http://investors.target.com

 Target Corporation operates as a general merchandise retailer in the United States.
 The company offers food assortments, including perishables, dry grocery, dairy, and frozen items; apparel, accessories, home dÃ©cor products, electronics, toys, seasonal offerings, and other merchandise; beauty and household essentials; The company also provides in-store amenities, such as Target CafÃ©, Target Optical, Starbucks, and other food service offerings.
 It sells its products through its stores; and digital channels, including Target.com.
 As of March 25, 2020, the company operated approximately 1,900 stores.
 Target Corporation was founded in 1902 and is headquartered in Minneapolis, Minnesota.